-Since ranked choice voting was approved by New York City voters by an overwhelming 3:1 margin, implementation work has been ongoing.
-Political opposition has emerged from some state and city leaders while ensuring voters know how the new voting system works has required a long standing effort.
+Since ranked choice voting was approved by New York City voters by an overwhelming 3:1 margin, implementation work has been ongoing, including the overwhelming success of the city’s first use case in 2021.
+Political opposition has remained, however, from some state and city leaders.

-Ranked choice voting is a commonsense change that gives voters the option to rank candidates for office in the order they prefer them.
-If no candidate receives a majority of the first-choice votes — as often happens in New York City — the candidate with the fewest votes is eliminated and the votes that candidate received count instantly towards the next choice on those voters’ ballots.
+Ranked choice voting is a common sense change that gives voters the option to rank candidates for office in the order they prefer them.
+In New York City, the policy applies to Republican and Democratic primaries for city offices.
+If no candidate receives a majority of the first-choice votes — as often happened in New York City prior to reform — the candidate with the fewest votes is eliminated and the votes that candidate received count instantly towards the next choice on those voters’ ballots.
 That process repeats until a candidate receives a majority of the vote and wins.

 The organization is working to implement the new policy and focused on five priorities: